Green Smoothie Granola (Gluten Free, Vegan)

 2 1/2 cups of seeds (or nuts, I went with sunflower, pumpkin and chia seeds)

-1 cup each of buckwheat and rice flakes (could be replaced with gluten free oats, if tolerated)
+2 cups of buckwheat, rice or quinoa flakes (could be replaced with gluten free oats, if tolerated)

 1/3 cup of cacao nibs